Samurai Shodown II: Release

 Samurai Shodown II was originally released for the Neo Geo arcades and home consoles in 1994.
 In spite of its considerable popularity, the game went for several years without being released on any other system in the west except for PC.
 In 1996, a port of the Neo Geo CD version for Windows-based PCs was released in Japan.
 The North American version of this was released in 1999.
 It was ported to the PlayStation only for the Japanese market in 1998, in the form of the Samurai Spirits Kenkaku Shinan Pack (combines the first two games into one package).
+As with the original Samurai Shodown, the Neo Geo AES version censors all blood in the game.
+However, Samurai Shodown II also includes a "blood code" to enable all blood; SNK provided this code to gaming magazines for publication and to those who called their customer service department.

-However later, an official Xbox Live Arcade port and a PlayStation 2/Wii anthology containing every Samurai Shodown game were announced at the Tokyo Game Show 2007.
-It was released on Xbox 360 on September 10, 2008, and on the Wii's Virtual Console in Europe on August 8, 2008 and in North America on August 25, 2008, at a cost of 900 Wii Points.
+However, later, an official Xbox Live Arcade port and a PlayStation 2/Wii anthology containing every Samurai Shodown game was announced at the Tokyo Game Show 2007.
+It was released on Xbox Live Arcade for Xbox 360 on September 10, 2008, and on the Wii's Virtual Console in Europe on August 8, 2008, and in North America on August 25, 2008.
 On December 18, 2012, SNK Playmore released the game on the onboard memory of the Neo Geo X portable console.
 It was also ported for iOS and Android platforms and released on iOS App Store and Google Play in June 2013.

 A digital PC version of Samurai Shodown II with Neo Geo emulation was bundled with many other SNK Playmore Neo Geo emulated ports and released on the Humble Bundle store on December 8, 2015.
 Though the browser version of some of these games including this one played a bit too fast in the emulated software window, they had Steam client versions available.
 This game and many others in the Neo Geo 25th Anniversary bundle that were on Humble Bundle were later released for DRM-free download on GOG.com on May 31, 2017.

-As with the original Samurai Shodown, the Neo Geo AES version censors all blood in the game.
-However, Samurai Shodown II also includes a "blood code" to enable all blood; SNK provided this code to gaming magazines for publication and to those who called their customer service department.
+Also starting in 2017 the game was released for various platforms as part of the ACA Neo Geo offerings.
+It was also released as part of the Samurai Shodown NeoGeo Collection compilation in July 2020, on PlayStation 4, Xbox One, Nintendo Switch, Microsoft Windows.